docker-science/cookiecutter-docker-science/README.rst

 Makefile targets
 ----------------

-cookiecutter-docker-science provides many Makefile targets to supports experiments in a Docker container.
+Cookiecutter Docker Science provides many Makefile targets to supports experiments in a Docker container.
 Users can run the target with `make [TARGET]` command.

 init
 ~~~~~